-O2 vs Vodafone: Which Network Has The Best Unlimited Data Plan?
+O2 vs Vodafone: Which Has The Best Unlimited Data Plan?

 - Roaming: Vodafone’s ‘Global Roaming’ feature allows customers to use their data in 81 destinations worldwide at no extra cost, depending on the plan chosen.
 This makes Vodafone a superior choice for globetrotters.

-In this context, O2 would be our preferred recommendation right now for value for money and speed.
+In this context, Vodafone would be our preferred recommendation right now for value for money and data allowance (it doesn’t have a fair usage policy), although for overall speed (meaning no speed restrictions), O2 is the preferable option.

 If you want the absolute best plan, however, you should check out our guide to the best unlimited data plans instead.

-In the quest for the perfect mobile plan, unlimited data is the holy grail.
-But as any seasoned mobile user knows, not all unlimited plans are created equal.
+As any seasoned mobile user knows, not all unlimited plans are created equal.
 O2 and Vodafone are both massive players in the UK market, and both networks offer an array of unlimited data deals.

-But out of these two big brand names which offers the best unlimited data plans?
+But which serves up the best value for money?
 In order to answer this rather nuanced question, we first need to unpack and understand how each network “does” unlimited data.
 Once we know this, we can start making assessments about which is best and why.

 So, let’s start by looking at how O2 and Vodafone package their respective unlimited data plans, covering off things like fair usage policy, throttling, and hotspot restrictions…